ScriptIdiot/sw2-secinject/README.md

 This project is for SysWhisper2 **practice purpose** and heavily relies on https://github.com/apokryptein/secinject

-- Failed to implement RtlCreateUserThread since syscall cannot be found using SW2
+- <del>Failed to implement RtlCreateUserThread since syscall cannot be found using SW2
+- ^Replaced with NtCreateThreadEx
 - Currently, this is only implemented for x64 processes.

 ### How to Make